mohamedlmalki/epic-strapi/blog/blog-posts/07-epic-next.md

 ![001-summary.png](https://api-prod.strapi.io/uploads/001_summary_5cefccc98e.png)

-Today, we'll take a look at how to update and delete our summaries while ensuring that only an authorized user can do this, as well as how to inject custom middleware on to `users-permission` plugin to allow users to update only their bio.
+Today, we'll take a look at how to update and delete our summaries while ensuring that only an authorized user can do this.

 We must ensure that only the right people can change or delete information.